Coffee is a drink enjoyed by millions. And the latest research suggests that it might provide a range of health benefits.

 1. Improves microbiome diversity

-ZOE’s PREDICT studies found that coffee drinkers tend to have a more diverse microbiome.
-One possible explanation has to do with the soluble fiber and prebiotic properties of coffee that feed the beneficial gut bugs.
+ZOE’s PREDICT studies found that coffee drinkers tended to have more diversity in their microbiomes.
+One possible explanation has to do with the soluble fiber and prebiotic properties in coffee that feed beneficial gut bugs.

 2. Improves cognitive function

-Coffee may also lower your chances of developing Alzheimer’s disease.
+Coffee may also slow cognitive decline and lower your chances of developing Alzheimer’s disease.

-Interestingly, caffeine alone may not be enough to reap the mental benefits of coffee.
-Researchers found that there are other compounds in coffee that contribute to these effects in mice.
+Interestingly, caffeine alone may not be responsible.
+Studies in mice show that other compounds in coffee may contribute to these effects.

-Coffee intake may even reduce your risk of developing symptomatic gallstone disease later in life.
+Drinking coffee may reduce your risk of developing gallstones later in life.

-If you are currently experiencing gallstones, however, you may want to avoid coffee due to the stimulating effect it has on the gallbladder.
+But if you currently have gallstones, you may want to avoid coffee, due to the stimulating effect it has on the gallbladder.